BlockchainCommons/Research/papers/bcr-2026-010-peer-endorsement.md

 ```
 {
-    {
     Digest(complete-endorsement) [
         'isA': 'PeerEndorsement'
         'endorsementTarget': XID(alice)
         'endorserStatement': "I reviewed 8 of their security-focused PRs.
 All demonstrated understanding of constant-time operations, proper key handling, and defense in depth."
         'endorserRelationship': "Project maintainer for crypto library; merged their contributions over 6 months"
         'endorsementBasis': "15 years security engineering; maintain similar libraries at 2 other organizations"
         'endorsementContext': "Cryptographic implementation and secure coding practices"
         'disclosedLimitations': "Only reviewed their crypto code; cannot speak to UI/UX or project management skills"
         'disclosedBias': "We have become professional friends through this collaboration"
         'validFrom': 2026-02-02
     ]
+} [
-    } 'signed': Signature
+    'signed': {
-    [
+        Signature [
             'signer': XID(endorser)
         ]
-} 'signed': Signature
+    } ['signed': Signature]
+]
 ```

 ### Acceptance Model